jklarson/volttron/docs/source/core_services/drivers/driver_configuration/gpio_driver.rst

     Point Name - Name of a point as a user would like it to be referenced and displayed by Volttron.

-    Pin - The broadcom pin number of the GPIO pin the device is connected to.
+    Pin - The Broadcom pin number of the GPIO pin the device is connected to.

     Device Type - The type of device connected to the referenced GPIO pin.
 The three options are digital_input, output, and digital_output.
 These correspond to the gpiozero library classes: DigitalInputDevice, OutputDevice,